shaker kitchen cabinets with natural wood tone

 Image result for mint green kitchen

-Mint green is the flavor du jour the same way rose gold was everywhere the last two years including iPhones.
+Mint green is the flavor du jour, the same way rose gold has been everywhere the last two years, including iPhones.
 But why mint green?
-Why not hunter green which is the hue of dark forest leaves or kelly green like a clover field?
-Why pick the color that reminds us of bad choices in bridesmaid dresses full of regret?
+Why not hunter green, which is the hue of dark forest leaves, or kelly green, like a clover field?

-If you are going to pick this color, keep a lot of your décor palette in cool tones to make it work.
-Unfortunately, this green is glaringly off when paired against any strong warm tones like red, orange or yellow.
-Unless these hues are muted into pink, peach and light yellow, mint green does not play well with others.
+If you are going to pick this color, keep most of your décor palette in calm tones to make it work.
+Unfortunately, this green is glaringly off when paired against strong, warm tones like red, orange, or yellow.

 4. Pot racks

-Do you have pots?
-Put them away.
-Do you have nice pots?
-Put them away NICELY.
-Unless you are tall and like reaching overhead where cookware hits you on the head, this looks messy.
-This is not mixing well with the overall current minimalism and simplicity trend right now.
+This looks messy unless you are tall and like reaching overhead where cookware hits you on the head.
+It does not mix well with the overall minimalism and simplicity trend right now.

 5. Open shelving everywhere